Dog Friendly Cottage Holidays in Cornwall

-Cornwall is a wonderful place to bring dogs on holiday, and there is no better way to enjoy a holiday or short break with your dog than by staying in a luxury self-catering holiday cottage that allows dogs.
-Rookys Nook welcomes dogs, and is perfect for any couple looking for a dog-friendly one bedroom cottage in North Cornwall.
-Located near the coast, with a large private enclosed rear garden, plus the use of a 4 acre field at the back of the cottage for walking your dog, this dog-friendly accommodation is ideally located to easily allow you get and about exploring many wonderful dog-friendly places, walks and beaches throughout Cornwall – and make the most of your holiday with your dog.
+Cornwall is a wonderful place to bring dogs on holiday, and there is no better way to enjoy a holiday or short break with your dog than by staying in luxury self-catering holiday cottages that allows dogs.
+Rookys Nook is a truly dog friendly cottage, and perfect for any couple looking for a one bedroom cottage in North Cornwall that welcomes dogs.
+Located near the coast, with a large private enclosed rear garden, this dog friendly holiday accommodation is ideally located to easily allow you to get and about exploring many wonderful dog friendly places, walks and beaches throughout Cornwall and make the most of your holiday with your dog.

-Dog-friendly walks in North Cornwall Local to Rookys Nook: There are a variety of local footpaths in and around Trewalder where you do not need your car and can get out and explore local woods and farm land, including a walk around the top of the 600 year old slate quarry at Delabole, where the pit plunges 400 feet down into solid rock and measures a mile and a half in circumference, and where you can enjoy great views across the Allen Valley to Rough Tor.
+There are a variety of local footpaths in and around Trewalder where you do not need your car and can get out and explore local woods and farm land with your dog, including a walk around the top of the 600 year old slate quarry at Delabole, where the pit plunges 400 feet down into solid rock and measures a mile and a half in circumference, and where you can enjoy great views across the Allen Valley to Rough Tor.

-Dog-Friendly Coastal Walks and Beaches in Cornwall: The magnificent North Cornwall coast with many scenic coastal footpaths and dog-friendly beaches (Trebarwith Strand, Tregardock, Daymer Bay) are all nearby.
+The magnificent North Cornwall coast with many scenic coastal footpaths and dog friendly beaches (Trebarwith Strand, Tregardock, Daymer Bay) are all nearby.
 See Dog-friendly beaches in Cornwall for further details, including the Cornish beaches with a dog ban between Easter and 1st of October.

-Dog-Friendly Historic Houses in North Cornwall: include Pencarrow and Lanhydrock (near Bodmin), and Prideaux Place (Padstow), where you can wonder through their large gardens and woodland.
+Including Pencarrow and Lanhydrock (near Bodmin), and Prideaux Place (Padstow), where you can wonder through their large gardens and woodland with your dog.

-Dog-Friendly Pubs and Restaurants in North Cornwall: great local favourites include The Port William, Trebarwith Strand (with great sea views), and the St Kew Inn, at St Kew, (where you can sit outside in their pub garden in the summer months, or inside in the bar, often beside a roaring fire in the winter months).
-See Rookys Nook Blog for more information about local dog friendly pubs.
+Local favourites include The Port William, Trebarwith Strand (with great sea views), and The St Kew Inn, at St Kew, (where you can sit outside in their pub garden in the summer months, or inside in the bar, often beside a roaring fire in the winter months).
+See Rookys Nook Blog for more information about local dog friendly pubs in North Cornwall.

-Dog-Friendly Gardens in Cornwall: including Boconnoc (Lostwithiel), Trebah (near Falmouth), Trelissick (Feock near Truro), Caerhays Castle (St Austell), Burncoose (Redruth) all making a fantastic day out with your favourite 4-legged friend!
+Including Boconnoc (Lostwithiel), Trebah (near Falmouth), Trelissick (Feock near Truro), Caerhays Castle (St Austell), Burncoose (Redruth) all making a fantastic dog-friendly day out with your favourite 4-legged friend!

 - Please do not let your dog upstairs in the bedroom and bathroom, or let your dog sit or climb over the furniture.